etijskens/wetppr/docs/vsc-infrastructure.md

 ...
 ```

 in a terminal.
 After the command is finished, you can use the terminal as if you were working on the login node.
+The
+current working directory will be a location in your file system on the cluster, rather than on your local machine.

 Vaughan has two login nodes. `login1-vaughan.hpc.uantwerpen.be` and `login2-vaughan.hpc.uantwerpen.be`.
 You can also
 use `login-vaughan.hpc.uantwerpen.be`, then the system will choose the login node with the highest availability.